tdecker91/puzzle-gen/docs/basicusage.md

 ```

 ## Usage
-Call the PNG method to render puzzles to an html element in the dom.
+Call a visualizer method to render puzzles to an html element in the dom.
 Pass in the element to render the puzzle under, and the puzzle type.
+> `PNG(element, type, options?)`<br>
-> `PNG(element, type, options?)`
+> `Canvas(element, type, options?)`

 ```html
 <div id="cube"></div>